Prerequisites

 - An Apple Developer Program membership (required to sign a Network Extension)

-- Your VPN backend deployed and reachable over HTTPS
+- A deployed copy of the StartMyVPN backend reachable over HTTPS

 - A Google reCAPTCHA v3 site key registered for your domain

-- The iOS app source code (
+- The iOS app source code (from your purchase)

 Step 1 — Open the Project